Kohi Apna Sa

 Kohi Apna Sa is a Hindi drama television series.
 Shruti, Khushi and Sanjana are best friends and coincidentally all three get married in same family.
 The three friends live a happy life in each other's company, until tragedy strikes and Shruti's husband is murdered.
-The show started with good ratings on Zee TV and also became one of the most watched of channel but suddenly show started losing viewership and went off air in January, 2003.
-It used to air from Monday to Friday from 15 October 2001 to 20 September 2002 and then it used to air from Monday to Thursday from 23 September 2002 to 15 January 2003.
+The show started with good ratings on Zee TV and also became one of the most watched of channel but suddenly started losing viewership and went off air in January, 2003.

 Plot

 Khushi, Shruti and Sanjana are the closest of friends who dote on each other.
-As luck would have it, they marry three cousins—Vishal, Tushar and Kabir, respectively—and living in the same house.
+As luck would have it, they marry three cousins—Vishal, Tushar and Kabir, respectively—and start living in the same house.
 As they cope with the challenges of adjusting into a huge joint family, their friendship comes under pressure; but they always try to support each other.

-Their lives take an unexpectedly tragic turn when Tushar is murdered and his wife Shruti arrested for the crime.
+Their lives take an unexpected tragic turn when Tushar is murdered and his wife Shruti is arrested for the crime.
 Though Shruti protests that she is innocent, she is taken away by the police.
 Khushi and Sanjana watch helplessly, while the other family members condemn Shruti.
 Later, they are told that a police van carrying Shruti has met with an accident, killing her along with the other occupants.

 Several years later, a successful businesswoman named Mallika Singhania comes in contact with Khushi, Sanjana and their husbands.
 Friendly at first, Mallika later unveils a ruthless plan for ruining Vishal and Kabir.
 When Khushi and Sanjana confront Mallika, they make a shocking discovery.
-Mallika is none other than Shruti, who has survived the accident, but undergone plastic surgery to fix her ruined face.
+Mallika is none other than Shruti, who survived the accident, but underwent plastic surgery to fix her ruined face.
 With the support of a wealthy and generous old lady, Shruti has built up a new identity as Mallika.
-She believes that Vishal and Kabir have killed Tushar and implicated her; so, she is seeking revenge from them.
+She believes that Vishal and Kabir have killed Tushar and implicated her, so she is seeking revenge from them.
 She is also angry with Khushi and Sanjana for having abandoned her.

-Mallika a.k.a.
-Shruti effects Vishal and Kabir arrest.
-But new evidence appears, revealing someone else was the murderer.
-The identity of the murderer who turns out to be Roshni, along with the motive for murder, is disclosed only at the end and leaves everybody flabbergasted.
-It is revealed that she killed Tushar to in order to marry his brother Rahul.
+Mallika gets Vishal and Kabir arrested.
+But new evidence appears revealing someone else was the murderer.
+The identity of the murderer turns out to be Roshni, along with the motive for murder, is disclosed only at the end and leaves everybody flabbergasted.
+It is revealed that she killed Tushar in order to marry his brother Rahul.